Home Compare OKE vs WDC

 ONEOK vs Western Digital: Which Stock Looks Stronger in 2026?

-Western Digital holds the cleaner structural position, with the lead spread across growth and profitability.
-ONEOK still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+Western Digital holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+ONEOK still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.